darkrelics/eidolon-engine/documentation/architecture.md

     note left of Completed
         On completion:
-        - Add to CompletedStories set
+        - Add to CompletedStories if StoryType is "one-time" or "daily" (not "repeatable")
         - Clear ActiveStoryID
         - Clear ActiveSegmentID
         - Set GameMode = None